kdkleven/noteTaker/README.md

 ## Install Instructions

 This application requires Node.js.
-Run 'npm i' to install dependencies.
+Download the repository and run 'npm i' to install dependencies.

 ## Usage Instructions

+### Local
-To run the application, open the terminal and run 'node server.js'.
+To run the application locally, open the terminal and run 'node server.js', then navigate to localhost:8081 in a web browser to access the application.

+### Live
+Navigate to https://notey-takey.herokuapp.com/ and enjoy!
+Enter a title, and desired note text.
+* Click the disk icon to save the note.
+* Click the trash can icon to delete a note.

 ## License